Fabric for the Designed Interior logo

 For Instructors

-Origins of FabricThe complexity, purpose, and place that fabric has for interiors is the subject of the text, Fabric for the Designed Interior, Second Edition and Video.
-The integrated materials are intended for interior design and architecture students, designers working to become established, and industry representatives such as budding fabric editors who are interested in knowing more about the role of fabric for interior spaces, both public and private.
+Origins of FabricThe complexity, purpose, and place that fabric has for interiors is the subject of the text, Fabric for the Designed Interior, Third Edition.
+The integrated instructional materials found in the text and supported by STUDIO are intended for interior design and architecture students, designers, and industry representatives such as budding fabric editors who are interested in knowing details about the role of fabric for interior spaces, both public and private.

 Teaching Assistance